USA Today Co.: Directors and senior executives

 Gannett has an eight-member board of directors and 11 senior executives.

-On October 6, 2011, Gannett's chairman, president and Chief executive officer Craig A. Dubow resigned, citing health reasons.
-He was succeeded by Gracia Martore, Gannett's Chief operating officer, a 26-year company veteran.
+On October 6, 2011, Gannett's chairman, president and chief executive officer Craig A. Dubow resigned, citing health reasons.
+He was succeeded by Gracia Martore, Gannett's chief operating officer, a 26-year company veteran.

+From 2005 until 2008 Sue Clark-Johnson was president of Gannett's Newspaper Division.

 In May 2019, Barbara Wall was appointed as interim chief executive officer after Bob Dickey retired.